tarcisiowes/snack-time/README.md

 # snack-time
-An app solution for small restaurants
+An app solution for small restaurants to delivery snacks and order made by whatsapp